1. ABOUT THIS POLICY

 We or our marketing agents may contact you with targeted advertising delivered online through social media and platforms (operated by other companies) by using your personal information, or use your personal information to tailor marketing to improve its relevance to you, unless you object.

-When you sign your finance agreement, you are giving each of us your permission for the duration of your Agreement to communicate with you about products and services we each may think are of interest to you.
+When you sign your finance agreement, you are giving us your permission for the duration of your Agreement to communicate with you about products and services we may think are of interest to you.
 You may opt-out of receiving marketing communications before you sign the agreement or at any time afterwards.

-Each of us may contact you by telephone, email, SMS and post.
+We may contact you by telephone, email, SMS and post.
 We may also analyse our customer databases to enable us to do targeted marketing (known as ‘profiling’).

 SMS, telephone and email are known as ‘electronic marketing’ and we are required to ask your permission to communicate with you in these ways.
 Before you sign your agreement, you will be given an opportunity to opt-out.
 If you did not opt-out at the time you signed your agreement with us, we regard your permission to electronic marketing to be valid for the entire duration of the agreement.
 Of course, you may opt-out at any time.